datacarpentry/cloud-genomics/_episodes/02-logging-onto-cloud.md

 ### Cloud platform choices

 There are several cloud providers to choose from.
 Some scientific clouds may either be free or allocate resources competitively.
-Commercial clouds are can be very powerful, but choice can be overwhelming.
+Commercial clouds can be very powerful, but choice can be overwhelming.
 We will cover as much as we you need to get through the Data Carpentry lessons, but you will ultimately need to learn things not covered here so see the documentation below:

 #### Commercial Clouds